uhppoted/uhppoted/README.md

 ## Raison d'être

-Provide a cross-platform base for access control systems based on the UHPPOTE UT0311-L04 TCP/IP Wiegand Access Control Board.
-The manufacturer supplied software is a 'Windows only' application which is not ideal for server use or integration with other systems.
+Provide a cross-platform base library and system for access control systems based on the UHPPOTE UT0311-L04 TCP/IP Wiegand Access Control Board.
+The out-of-the-box application supplied with the boards is a 'Windows only' application which is not ideal for server use or integration with other systems (a Java/C# API is available on request).

 ## Releases

+- v0.4.1: Get/set door control state functionality added to simulator, CLI and REST API
 - v0.4.0: REST API service
 - v0.3.1: functional simulator with minimal command API
 - v0.2.0: load access control list from TSV file